GregoryShen/11-Azure_stuff/Azure Service Bus Messaging documentation.md

 Queues offer **First in, First Out** (FIFO) message delivery to one or more competing consumers.
 That is, receivers typically receive and process messages in the order in which they were added to the queue.
 And, only one message consumer receives and processes each message.
 A key benefit of using queues is to achieve **temporal decoupling of application components**.
 In other words, the producers (senders) and consumers (receivers) don't have to send and receive messages at the same time.
 That's because messages are stored durably in the queue.
 Furthermore, the producer doesn't have to wait for a reply from the consumer to continue to process and send messages.

 A related benefit is load-leveling, which enables producers and consumers to send and receive messages at different rates.
 In many applications, the system load varies over time.
 However, the processing time required for each unit of work is typically constant.
 Intermediating message producers and consumers with a queue means that the consuming application only has to be able to handle average load instead of peak load.
 The depth of the queue grows and contracts as the incoming load varies.
+This capability directly saves money regarding the amount of infrastructure required to service the application load.
+As the load increases, more worker processes can be added to read from the queue.
+Each message is processed by only one of the worker processes.
+Furthermore, this pull-based load balancing allows for best use of the worker computers even if the worker computers with processing power pull messages at their own maximum rate.
+This pattern is often termed the **competing consumer** pattern.

+Using queues to intermediate between message producers and consumers providers an inherent loose coupling between the components.
+Because producers and consumers aren’t aware of each other, a consumer can be upgraded without having any effect on the producer.

+###### Create queues

+You can create queues using the Azure portal, PowerShell, CLI, or Resource Manager templates.
+Then, send and receive messages using clients written in C#, Java, Python, and Javascript.

+###### Receive modes

+You can specify two different modes in which Service Bus receives messages.

+* **Receive and delete**.
+In this mode, when Service Bus receives the request from the consumer, it marks the message as being consumed and returns it to the consumer application.
+This mode is the simplest model.
+It works best for scenarios in which the application can tolerate not processing a message if a failure occurs.
+To understand this scenario, consider a scenario in which the consumer issues the receive request and then crashes before processing it.
+As Service Bus marks the message as beging consumed, the application begins consuming messages upon restart.
+It will miss the message that it consumed before the crash.

+* **Peek lock**.
+In this mode, the receive opreation becomes two-stage, which makes it possible to support applications that can’t tolerate missing messages.

+  1. Finds the next message to be consumed, locks it to prevent other consumers from receiving it, and then, return the message to the application.

+  2. After the application finishes processing the message, it requests the Service Bus service to complete the second stage of the receive process.
+Then, the service **marks the message as being consumed**.

+     If the application is unable to process the message for some reason, it can request the Service Bus service to **abandon** the message.
+Service Bus **unlocks** the message and makes it available to be received again, either by the same consumer or by another competing consumer.
+Secondly, there’s a timeout associated with the lock.
+If the application fails to process the message before the lock timeout expires, Service Bus unlocks the message and makes it available to be received again.

+     If the application crashes after it processes the message, but before it requests the Service Bus service to complete the message, Service Bus redelivers the message to the application when it restarts.
+This process is often called **at-least once** processing.
+That is, each message is processed at least once.
+However, in certain situations the same message may be redelivered.
+If your scenario can’t tolerate duplicate processing, add additional logic in your application to detect duplicates.
+For more information, see <u>Duplicate detection</u>.
+This feature is known as exactly once processing.

 ##### Topics and subscriptions